-It Was Fifty Years Ago Today!
-The Beatles: Sgt Pepper and Beyond Film Review
+A review of It Was Fifty Years Ago Today!
+The Beatles: Sgt Pepper and Beyond

 A straw poll of the average music fan on what the biggest British albums of all time are is likely to consist of: Dark Side of the Moon by Pink Floyd; (What’s the Story) Morning Glory? by Oasis; probably 21 by Adele; maybe Brothers in Arms by Dire Straits; Queen’s Greatest Hits Vol. 1, perhaps; but most definitely, Sgt.
 Pepper’s Lonely Hearts Club Band by The Beatles.
 The latter of these has reached the grand old age of fifty, and so in way of celebration has been remastered and re-released in a sparkly new boxed set, which also includes a plethora of alternative recordings, outtakes and interviews, over four CDs and two DVDs and 100 minutes of extra footage.
 Imagine the 1995 release of The Beatles era defining anthology series, but focused purely on 1967.
 The release is also supported by a feature length documentary, directed by long time Beatles fan Alan G. Parker: It was Fifty Years Ago Today!